janpeuker/awesome-tech-roles/README.md

 - [How to freaking hire great developers](https://freakingrectangle.com/2022/04/15/how-to-freaking-hire-great-developers/) - Blog post on Code _Reading_ interviews, their advantage to debias and tips how to conduct them.
 - [The Hiring Bar](https://blog.interviewing.io/the-eng-hiring-bar-what-the-hell-is-it/) - Comparing hiring attributes across various tech firms.
 - [The Hiring Post](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/) - Thomas Ptacek&apos;s classic, deep essay about Tech hiring processes.
+- [Hiring Technical Talent](https://github.com/readme/guides/hiring-technical-talent) - This article is very high level but GitHub's ReadME is a good overall resource, this is a placeholder to many of their good articles on hiring.
 - [Interview Performance is kind of arbitrary](https://blog.interviewing.io/technical-interview-performance-is-kind-of-arbitrary-heres-the-data/) - Research by Aline Lerner et al on tech interview performance, biases and noise.
 - [Interview Basics](https://themanagershandbook.com/hiring-and-onboarding/interviewing/the-basics) - Interview process from "The Manager&apos;s Handbook".
 - [Interview your manager back](https://twitter.com/lilykonings/status/1484598087494496258) - Great tweet storm on questions to ask back to managers to understand the company and role focus.